openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

 [PodSpec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.19/#podspec-v1-core)
 could also be exposed here.

-Finally, WAFs and DDos prevent configurations are attached to the load balancer through annotations specified on the Ingress resource.
+Finally, WAFs and DDoS prevention configurations are attached to the load balancer through annotations specified on the Ingress resource.
 But users might want to limit which features are available and the `DisabledAddons` array can be used to specify which features/addons have to be disabled.
 By default all the addons